usnistgov/MediScore/README.txt

       - Added more thorough tests for ProbeStatus criteria.
       - Changed help message for -xF to be in line with updates to the validator.
       - Fixed bug that treated -1 as blank ProbeOptOutPixelValue.
 Blank now ignores opting out of pixel.
+      - Now reading cr2 with rawpy instead of OpenCV
     * Validator
       - Added more thorough tests for ProbeStatus criteria.
       - Simplified and edited error messsages to be more helpful.
       - Fixed bug that was reporting ground truth negatives.
       - Fixed bug that skipped masks when namechecking is turned off.
       - Added Probe and DonorOptOutPixelValue checks for validator.
+      - Checks for image readability as png after verifying file name.
     * Video Temporal Localization Scorer
       - Initial release